darkoperator/Posh-Sysmon/README.md

 <pre>

-PS C:\> Set-SysmonRule -ConfigFile .\pc_marketing.xml -EventType ImageLoad -Verbose
+PS C:\> Set-SysmonRule -Path .\pc_marketing.xml -EventType ImageLoad -Verbose
 VERBOSE: No rule for ImageLoad was found.
 VERBOSE: Creating rule for event type with action of Exclude
 VERBOSE: Action has been set.